SAP-samples/teched2025-XP260/exercises/ex1/ex1.1/README.md

   - Click "Save".
 - Result:
   - ❌ The system allows Alice to modify and save ANY non-closed incident.
-  - ❌ Root Cause: No 'assignedTo' field,  means no ownership tracking possible.
+  - ❌ Root Cause: No 'assignedTo' field,  means no ownership tracking is possible.

 ### Step 3: Attempt Updating a Closed Incident
 - Action:
-  - Navigate to a closed incident (e.g., one with status "C").
+  - Navigate to a closed incident (e.g., one with status "Closed").
   - Click "Edit".
   - Try to modify the incident details (e.g., change the title or add a conversation entry).
   - Click "Save".